RandalRoot/CloudBeesDemo/docs/index.md

 Figure 4.
 The Python installation on Mac OS

-**_Important:_** Restarting your Mac may be required and is recommend after the installation.
+**_Important:_** Restarting your Mac is recommend after the installation and may be required on some computers.

 ## Demonstration
-In this demonstration your instructor will walkthrough the process of installing Python on a Windows computer.
-Your are encourged to follow along if you would like.
+In this demonstration, we will walk through the process of installing Python on a Windows computer.
+You are encouraged to follow along if you would like.
 Though this demo will be on Windows, you can follow on a Mac, but remember that you may have to restart your computer and log back into the session.

 This demo consists of the following steps:

 1. Download the Python installer from Python.Org.
 2. Run the installation program.

-In this demonstration you saw how Python on a Windows computer.
-Next we will look at how to use your installation.
+In this demonstration, you saw how to install Python on a Windows computer.
+Next, we will look at how to use your installation.

 <hr/>

 ## Running Python
-Once you have installed Python, you can run it interactively using a Console/Terminal or by creating scripts with a code editor.
+Once you have installed Python, you can run Python code interactively using a Console/Terminal or by creating a script with a code editor.
 Both options have their place, and I recommend you always test your programs using both.

 ### The Console/Terminal Interface
-To open a command console in Windows 10, click the Start button then type in the command "CMD" into "Open" the textbox.
+To open a command console in Windows 10, click the Start button, then type in the command "CMD" into "Open" the textbox.
 Clicking the Command Prompt App option opens a command prompt window.
 With the Command Prompt open, type Python.exe to begin an interactive session (Figure 5).

 <img src="./images/Figure05.png" alt="Starting Python's interactive mode on Windows" width="80%" height="80%" />